oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

     echo Using repository $REPO
 ```

-7. Navigate to the Stockmanager project
+8. Switch to the terminal for the **stockmanager** project directory

-8. Open file **repoStockmanagerConfig.sh** and edit the repo name again as above
+9. Open file **repoStockmanagerConfig.sh** and edit the repo name again as above

 ---